 That said, I would not personally choose to use the silicone items (for baking) for my family, given they have not been proven to be safe (as far as I can tell) in relation to potential cadmium exposure; they are used directly in contact with the food; and they are heated to fairly high temperatures (baking) — their resistance to high temperatures of course being one of their central selling points.

-Instead, my cupcake tools of choice are the non-toxic, conscientiously-manufactured paper baking cups [click image to read about the company’s mission and practices] pictured here (we buy both the small and large sizes) in combination with a plain, high quality stainless steel cupcake tin – similar the one pictured here (all pictures are amazon links if you want to check them out there!)
+Instead, my cupcake tools of choice are the non-toxic (see note below), conscientiously-manufactured paper baking cups [click image to read about the company’s mission and practices] pictured here (we buy both the small and large sizes) in combination with a plain, high quality stainless steel cupcake tin – similar the one pictured here (all pictures are amazon links if you want to check them out there!)
 These paper liners are coated with a form of silicone, but they do not test positive for cadmium.

 I often use cupcake tins for the kids for art projects (see pic above! sorting legos, organizing modeling clay bit, or beads, etc.) I have relegated my older cupcake tins to those uses (including any not made of stainless steel or any with any kind of coating – including nonstick, which I also would not use for baking in my home.)